Home

 If the muscle is totally loose, the tendon is neutral.
 The more a muscle contracts, the more tension is added, pulling on the tendon.

 If your muscle is too tight 24/7, that means the tendon has too much tension on it 24/7.
+Pull very gently on your finger for 6 months.
+I promise that it will start before too long.

 Achilles Tendon Stretching

-So If I Shouldn't Stretch, What -Should- I Do?
+So If I Shouldn't Stretch,

 Achilles Tendon Stretching is at worst a dangerous activity, and at best, it will potentially irritate your ongoing symptoms by irritating the mechanism of your pain dynamic.

-Did you stretch and that fixed your problem?
+Having said that, did you stretch and that fixed your problem?

 I didn't think so.

-So if you've been told to stretch your tight tendons, you should ask, "How do I stretch my Achilles Tendon?"
+So if you've been told to stretch your 'tight tendons', you should ask, "How do I stretch my Achilles Tendon?"

 I say, "You don't."